io-classic/System/Modules.md

 ---
-**The initialzation code for this module** calls `Init` and then dynamically loads the `Oberon` module and its imports. `Oberon` is not expected to return. calls the appropriate Load routine, then places the MemoryLimit, and stackOrg in memory for Oberon to find and jumps to the start of memory.
+**The initialzation code for this module** calls `Init` and then dynamically loads the `Oberon` module and its imports. `Oberon` is not expected to return.